meguminakao/IGCN/README.md

 # IGCN : Image-to-graph convolutional network
-IGCN is designed as a generalized learning framework of 2D/3D mesh deformable registration and alignment for shape reconstruction from a single-viewpoint projection image.
+IGCN is a learning framework for 2D/3D mesh alignment, deformable registration and shape reconstruction from a single-viewpoint projection image.

 # Examples